 Migrants and volunteering in the UK

 On 16 August 2017, the UK Home Office published some bewildering ‘guidance’ on this topic.
-Whilst the detailed meaning is obscure, there are some deeply worrying indications here.
+Whilst the detailed meaning seemed initially obscure, investigations resulted in some degree of comfort.
 Click here for more.

 Privacy in staffed facilities

 Staff teams in the UK tend to work under a culture of ‘share everything, record everything’, but this fails to uphold Article 22 of the United Nations Convention on the Rights of Persons with Disabilities.
 The General Data Protection Regulation has unhelpfully narrowed the popular conception of privacy to merely data protection.
 See here for an approach to big privacy that challenges the way that congregate care services do their work.
 See also this challenge to the Hive Mind that dominates most health and social care teams. .

 Duty of Care

 An independent advocate told me that they had no duty of care.
 I have been thinking about what they meant.
 Please check out my blog article here (published on the NDTi website here) and my longer reflections here and email me with your views.

 Gender and Involvement